-Update: The first REDD+ Academy session Asia-Pacific region is being hosted by the Government of Indonesia in Yogyakarta, Indonesia, from 28 October to 7 November 2014.
+Update: The first REDD+ Academy session Asia-Pacific region was hosted by the Government of Indonesia in Yogyakarta, Indonesia, from 28 October to 7 November 2014.
 The next REDD+ Academy sessions are envisaged for Africa and for Latin America/Caribbean in 2015, to be hosted by Argentina and Nigeria respectively, followed by REDD+ Academy sessions in rotating locations in different host countries.

 Read more about the REDD+ Academy session.